 Enrolling with a Primary Health Organisation What is a PHO?
 Primary Health Organisations are the local structures for delivering and co-ordinating primary health care services.
 PHOs bring together doctors, nurses and other health professionals (such as Māori health workers, health promoters, dieticians, pharmacists, physiotherapists, mental health workers and midwives) in the community to serve the needs of their enrolled populations.

 PHOs receive a set amount of funding from the government to ensure the provision of a range of health services, including visits to the doctor.
 Funding is based on the people enrolled with the PHO and their characteristics (e.g. age and gender).
 Funding also pays for services that help people stay healthy and services that reach out to groups in the community who are missing out on health services or who have poor health.

-Enrolling is free and voluntary.
+Benefits of Enrolling Enrolling is free and voluntary.
 If you choose not to enrol you can still receive health services from a chosen GP / general practice / provider of First Level primary health care services.

 Advantages of enrolling are that your visits to the doctor will be cheaper and you will have direct access to a range of services linked to the PHO.